-Under Israeli law, each of Proposals 5 and 6 requires, in addition to the affirmative vote of an Ordinary Majority, that either: (1) a simple majority of shares voted at the Meeting, excluding the shares of controlling shareholders and of shareholders who have a personal interest in the approval of the resolution, be voted "FOR" the proposed resolution, or (2) the total number of shares of non-controlling shareholders and of shareholders who do not have a personal interest in the resolution voted against approval of the resolution does not exceed two percent of the outstanding voting power in the Company.
+Under Israeli law, each of Proposals 5 and 6 requires, in addition to the affirmative vote of an Ordinary Majority, that either: (1) a simple majority of shares voted at the Meeting, excluding the shares of controlling shareholders and of shareholders who have a personal interest in the approval of the resolution, be voted "FOR" the proposed resolution, or (2) the total number of shares of non-controlling shareholders and of shareholders who do not have a personal interest in the resolution does not exceed two percent of the outstanding voting power in the Company.
 We refer to this threshold in this Proxy Statement as a "Special Majority".